cuker/django-patchboard/README.rst

 Collector determines if listeners are to be queued.
 May detect the number of listeners and only default to short term queue if it is above a certain number.

+Usefull for api integrations.
+Apps can simply listen to the signal and provide their input.
+The firing app simply collects and aggregates the results.

 Signals with Side-Effects
 -------------------------